Forza Horizon 6 – Latest News And Release Date

 While the Horizon Festival has given us some awesome locations, such as the USA, Europe, Australia, the U.K., and Mexico, Japan is the holy grail for us drift fanatics – it’s where our beloved sport was born and perfected.

-Imagine shredding through the winding mountain passes of Hakone or Irohazaka, recreating those Initial D moments we’ve all dreamed about.
+We hope we’ll soon get the chance to shred through the winding mountain passes of Hakone or Irohazaka, recreating those Initial D moments we’ve all dreamed about.

 The closest we’ve got to a true touge experience in Forza is the legendary Fujimi Kaido track.
 Given that it was absent from the series for so long, fans had given up on it making a return.

 Alongside the mountain roads, there’s also the potential for epic urban drifting in Tokyo’s neon-lit streets.
-We’d be in for a treat with legendary JDM manufacturers like Nissan, Toyota, and Honda calling Japan home.
+We’ll be in for a treat with legendary JDM manufacturers like Nissan, Toyota, and Honda calling Japan home.

 Until recently, Japan remained largely unexplored in major racing games despite its rich automotive culture.